Cmccrave/BWEB/README.md

 # BWEB
-## BWEB is currently v0.10
+## BWEB is currently v0.11
 Broodwar Easy Builder or BWEB for short, is a BWEM based building placement addon.
 The purpose of this addon is to provide easily accesible building management.
 BWEB started as a decision to create a standard and simple method for bots to optimize their building space and placement.

 ## Q: What does BWEB do?
 BWEB has 3 classes of information, Walls, Blocks and Stations.
+Walls are created by creating segments with any UnitType you want to pass into it.
+It attempts to find the best placement with the option to check for it being wall tight.
+Blocks are chunks containing building sizes.
+Stations contain defense locations, an averaged positions of all the resources and a pointer to the BWEM::Base.

-Walls are currently only generated for the natural expansion for Protoss, blocks are created in all Areas, and stations are generated on every BWEM Base location.
-Blocks are used for all building types and are modifiable for any race and build.
-Stations include defense positions that provide coverage for all your workers.
-Walls provide wall in placements that defend against early rushes or allow safe fast expands.
+Walls are currently only generated for the natural expansion, Blocks are created in all BWEM::Areas, and Stations are generated on every BWEM::Base.

 ## Q: Why use BWEB?
 Building placement is a very important aspect of Broodwar.
 Decisions such as hiding tech, walling a choke or finding more optimal use of your space are possible using BWEB.